 Social Thinking is the work of Michelle Garcia Winner.
 Learn more at www.socialthinking.com

-Ryan Wexelblatt, LCSW Ride the Wave Counseling Director is one of the few professionals in the Philadelphia area and Southern New Jersey who has earned a Social Thinking Clinical Training Level 1 Certificate of Completion.
+Ryan Wexelblatt, LCSW Ride the Wave Counseling & ADHD Dude Director is one of the few professionals in the ADHD field who has earned a Social Thinking Clinical Training Level 1 Certificate of Completion.

 Graphic from Social Thinking®